ImWuX/elysium-os/notes.md

 # Backlog
 Kernel:
-  - Mouse driver seems to fail if mouse is moving on initialization
+  - Mouse driver seems to fail if mouse is moving on initialization - todo with weird ps2 bs
+  - Bootloader VMM is mapping everything as user/supervisor
   - Check that the PAT is actually setup properly
   - Map framebuffer as write combining and memory mapped HW as non cacheable
   - Make sure that all drivers are mapping memory into HHDM just in-case